LinkNLearn/homedataflask/README.md

 That being said, if our app was called something like, "thisapp = Flask(__name__)" then we would need to use:

 web: gunicorn app:thisapp

+In our case, we're using:

+web: gunicorn hello:application

 #### Deploying to Heroku